Governance4U/notification-service/README.md

 ## Performance Considerations

-- The service processes events in parallel across partitions
+- The service processes messages sequentially by default
-- Checkpointing ensures at-least-once delivery
+- Failed messages are automatically retried by Service Bus
 - Email sending is non-blocking and asynchronous
-- Consider scaling Event Hub partitions for high throughput
+- Scale out by deploying multiple instances for higher throughput

 ## License